 Injections for Pain Relief in Edina

-If you are struggling with neck or back pain and have already tried conservative treatment methods such as chiropractic care or physical therapy, a medial branch block may help you get the bottom of the cause of your pain and also provide pain relief.
+If you are struggling with neck or back pain and have already tried conservative treatment methods such as chiropractic care or physical therapy, a medial branch block may help you get the bottom of the cause of your pain as well as provide pain relief.
 Contact us today and set up an appointment to see if a medial branch block can help reduce your pain.
-Submit an appointment request form or give us a ring at (612) 20-SPINE.
+Submit an appointment request form or give us a call at (612) 20-SPINE.